serokell/serokell-util/serokell-style.md

 * The user might actually want to click on it for more information (in your opinion), and

-* Only for the first occurrence of each API name in the comment (don't bother repeating a link)
+* Only for the first occurrence of each API name in the comment (do not bother repeating a link)

 Top-down guideline